ImageMagick/Usage-Markdown/crop/index.md

 Alternatively you can color the frame separately, (generated using a special '[Dst](../compose/#dst)' composition setting), then overlay the picture into the frame once you have it colored.
 But that is getting very tricky indeed.

-For more advanced techniques of using frames see [Framing Techniques](../thumbnails/#frame).
+For more advanced techniques of using frames, see [Framing Techniques](../thumbnails/#frame).

 #### Frame and Alpha Composition